OkumaAmerica/Open-API-SDK/README.md

   ![Unblock](Images/Unblock.png)

+### :heavy_exclamation_mark: Calling THINC-API functions inside a thread
+All functions of THINC-API can be called inside a thread if and only if the thread is not spawn by the system (thread pool).
+BackgroundWorker thread or Task thread will use system thread pool which will cause intermittent issue with the THINC-API library.

 ### :warning: Where can API functions be executed
  The API's `Init()` method must be called in the MAIN / GUI